Simon Gaskell: Research interests

 A Fellow of the Royal Society of Chemistry, Simon Gaskell sits on a number of advisory boards and panels, and is also on the editorial board of a range of academic journals.

 He conducted research at the Michael Barber Centre for Mass Spectrometry at the University of Manchester.
 His work there involved the development and application of state-of-the-art mass spectrometry, with particular applications in the biomedical sciences.

 In recent years, international efforts have been made to sequence the genomes of many organisms, including man.
-These studies of an organism’s entire DNA sequence (known as genomics) have in turn led to the development of a similar field of research, called ‘proteomics’.
-Proteomics is the study of the structure and function of a cell’s entire set of proteins, which orchestrate the chemical reactions that occur within cells.
+These studies of an organism's entire DNA sequence (known as genomics) have in turn led to the development of a similar field of research, called 'proteomics'.
+Proteomics is the study of the structure and function of a cell's entire set of proteins, which orchestrate the chemical reactions that occur within cells.
 To understand how a cell works, scientists need to know which proteins are present and in what amounts.
-Gaskell’s research uses various forms of an analytical technique called mass spectrometry to determine the quantity and longevity of these different proteins.
+Gaskell's research uses various forms of an analytical technique called mass spectrometry to determine the quantity and longevity of these different proteins.
 Gaskell has recently used these techniques to study a human parasite called Trypanosoma Brucei.
 It causes sleeping sickness, which affects around 400,000 people each year, predominantly in the developing world.

 Controversy

-One of Queen Mary University of London’s strategic aims was to build upon the institution's global research impact as measured by, among other things, ranking in league tables.
+One of Queen Mary University of London's strategic aims was to build upon the institution's global research impact as measured by, among other things, ranking in league tables.

 In 2012, during a reorganisation in The School of Biological and Chemical Sciences, staff members were dismissed on grounds of redundancy while similar posts were advertised.
 The grounds for dismissal were based on income from research grants, on a count of the number of papers published, and on the impact factor of the journal in which the papers appeared.
 These criteria are widely regarded as being poor indicators of the worth of individual scientists.
 Articles and letters in The Times, and in Times Higher Education, and on blogs discussed the claims.

 Queen Mary has responded to these criticisms with a Frequently Asked Questions document and a comment piece by Simon Gaskell in Times Higher Education.

+Affiliations

+He has been a member of the board of governors of the University of Plymouth since 2019, and its chair since 2022.